lwjglgamedev/zvk/bookcontents/chapter-04/chapter-04.md

 ## Swap chain

 If you recall from previous chapters, rendering to the screen is an optional feature in Vulkan.
 The capability to present rendering results to a surface is provided by the swap chain.
-A swap chain is basically an array of images that can be use as the destination of render operations and that can be presented on a surface.
+A swap chain is basically an array of images that can be used as the destination of render operations and that can be presented on a surface.

 As you may already have guessed, swap chain creation will be encapsulated in a struct named `VkSwapChain` (Remember to update the `mod.zig` file to include it: `pub const swap = @import("vkSwapChain.zig");`).
-This the diagram updated.
+Here is the diagram updated.

 ![UML Diagram](rc04-yuml-01.svg)